Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Introduction

-(1) It provides a physiological foundation (a relation to a dynamical system with fixed wiring among neurons) for the functional suggestions that have been done on the need of signal-dependent Divisive Normalization, e.g. in \cite{Coen12}.
+This analytically derived relation has the following interesting consequences: (1) It has been suggested that Divisive Normalization should depend on the input because of functional reasons~\cite{Coen12,Coen13}, but no physiological mechanism was proposed to implement this statistical adaptation.
+The proposed relation of the Divisive Normalization with a dynamical system with fixed wiring among neurons provides a mechanistic explanation for this dependence with the input.

-(2) It explains the modifications that had to be introduced ad-hoc in the kernel of Divisive Normalization in \cite{Martinez19} to reproduce contrast responses.
+(2) The relation explains the modifications that had to be introduced ad-hoc in the kernel of Divisive Normalization in \cite{Martinez19} to reproduce contrast responses.
 This implies that the Wilson-Cowan dynamics reproduce visual masking, which up to now had been mainly explained via Divisive Normalization \cite{Foley94,Watson97}.

-(3) The response of Divisive Normalization to natural images using these hand-crafted kernels (needed to reproduce contrast masking) coincides with the response obtained using the theoretically-deduced kernel from the proposed relation.
-This implies that the Wilson-Cowan model also predicts subjective image quality, which up to now had been mainly explained via Divisive Normalization, e.g. in \cite{Laparra10a,Malo10,Laparra17}.
+(3) The relation allows to build effective image quality metrics based on the Wilson-Cowan model, something which, to the best of our knowledge, hasn't been considered before in the literature, as opposed to the many examples of metrics based on Divisive Normalization~\cite{Teo94,Laparra10a,Malo10,Laparra17b,Hepburn2020}.

-(4) A standard stability analysis of a Wilson-Cowan model with the parameters obtained from our derived relation shows that the Divisive Normalization solution is a stable node of this dynamic model.
-The robustness of Divisive Normalization found through this analysis (which up to now was only usual in dynamic models like Wilson-Cowan \cite{Sejnowski09}) shows the consistency of our steady state assumption.
-Moreover, this stability is in line with the straightforward use of Divisive Normalization with time-varying stimuli \cite{Simoncelli98}.
+(4) A standard stability analysis of a Wilson-Cowan model with the parameters obtained from our relation shows that the Divisive Normalization solution is a stable node of the dynamic model.
+This shows the appropriateness of our steady state assumption.
+Moreover, this stability justifies the straightforward use of Divisive Normalization with time-varying stimuli, as in~\cite{Simoncelli98}.